marcohenriques/python-project-skeleton/docs/tools_included/ide_settings.md

 ```

 This is can be useful as it will automatically set up linters, formatters and tests to give you feedback inline.
 It'll
-also set up your python interpreter to use the environment created by `poetry`, and automatically activate this
+also set up your python interpreter to use the environment created by `uv`, and automatically activate this
 environment when you open a new shell.

 If you already have your setup and don't want to use these settings, feel free to modify/delete them.